Cast iron cooking gear is durable. With proper care, it will last practically forever.

 - If needed, apply a small amount of oil with a paper towel all over, inside and out

-If the pan has bright metal spots or rust spots, it will need to be seasoned
+If the pan has bright metal or rust spots, it will need to be seasoned

 - Rinse and dry thoroughly